White House Correspondents’ Dinner shooting suspect worked as California teacher

 On his LinkedIn, Allen wrote that he was “currently developing a second game, working name ‘First Law.’”

-CNN’s Curt Devine, Scott Glover, Kyung Lah and Majlie de Puy Kamp contributed reporting.
+CNN’s Curt Devine, Scott Glover and Majlie de Puy Kamp contributed reporting.

 The-CNN-Wire